distillpub/post--deconv-checkerboard/index.md

 {{> assets/deconv1d_multi.html}}

-Stride 1 deconvolutions -- which we often see as the last layer in successful models -- are quite effective dampening artifacts (eg. <a href="https://arxiv.org/pdf/1606.03498v1.pdf">Salimans et al., 2016</a>).
+Stride 1 deconvolutions --
+which we often see as the last layer in successful models (eg. <a href="https://arxiv.org/pdf/1606.03498v1.pdf">Salimans et al., 2016</a>)
+-- are quite effective dampening artifacts.
  They can remove artifacts of frequencies that divide their size, and reduce others artifacts of frequency less than their size.
 However, artifacts can still leak through, as seen in many recent models.